Fire Fighter Requirements and Job Data

 |Other Requirements||Fire training academy; on-the-job training; EMT certification is common|

 Source: *U.S. Bureau of Labor Statistics (BLS)

-A career as a fire fighter doesn't necessarily require formal education beyond a high school diploma or a GED; however, it may lead to increased employment opportunities and career advancement.
+A career as a fire fighter doesn't necessarily require formal education beyond a high school diploma or a GED; however, further education may lead to increased employment opportunities and career advancement.
 Regardless of an individual's educational experience, a fire fighter's training primarily takes place on the job.
-Applicants are expected to pass written, physical and medical examinations prior to being considered for a job opening.
+Applicants are expected to pass written, physical and medical examinations before being considered for a job opening.

 Once they are hired, new recruits participate in vigorous physical training exercises before they are permitted to enter the field.
 Nearly all fire fighters in the United States must be certified as emergency medical technicians (EMTs) before being allowed in the field.
 This training can take up to one year to complete and also results in EMT-Basic certification.